-Cyclone Gaja expected to touch the land within 1 hour, says MET
+As Cyclone Gaja making a landfall, heavy rain, strong winds batter Tamil Nadu coast

-Chennai, Nov 16: Cyclone Gaja is expected to make landfall in Tamil Nadu within 1 hour on Thursday night, bringing with it extremely heavy rainfall of more than 20 centimetres in the districts of Cuddalore, Nagapattinam, Karaikal, Thiruvarur, Thanjavur, Pudukottai, Ramanathapuram and Thoothukudi, according to the India Meteorological Department (IMD).
+Chennai, Nov 16: Cyclone Gaja is now making a landfall in Tamil Nadu on Thursday late evening, bringing with it extremely heavy rainfall of more than 20 centimetres in the districts of Cuddalore, Nagapattinam, Karaikal, Thiruvarur, Thanjavur, Pudukottai, Ramanathapuram and Thoothukudi, according to the India Meteorological Department (IMD).

+IMD further warned of 'heavy to very heavy' rainfall at most places over Tamil Nadu and Puducherry and extremely heavy rainfall at isolated places over Cuddalore, Nagapattinam, Tiruvarur, Thanjavur and Pudukkottai.

+In an attempt to mitigate damage to properties and human lives, the state administration headed by Chief Minister Edappadi K Palaniswami has planned to evacuate around 20,000 people residing on the coastal line and moving them to relief camps.

 29,000 permanent cyclone shelters: